colinhacks/typebox/example/model/readme.md

 # TypeBox Model

-Using TypeBox as a Subsystem for Higher Order Composition
+Using TypeBox as a Subsystem for Higher Order Type Composition

 ## Example